 You can choose which funds to donate online, but unlike when you sell or exchange, Vanguard’s site will not allow you to select specific lots.
-Grrrrr… It can be done with a phone call or letter of instruction, but this is 2016, darnit.
+Grrrrr… It can be done with a phone call or letter of instruction, but this is the 21st century, darnit.
 I shouldn’t have to send snail mail or talk to anyone, for any reason, ever.

 This hiccup was inconsequential, as their preferred method (FIFO) of donating the lots held longest corresponded with the highest returns.
 These are the lots I want to part with to discard the most potential capital gains.
 Altogether, the $100,000 I donated had a cost basis of about $78,000, for a $22,000 long-term capital gain.

 Calculating the Tax Savings

 If I would have sold the funds and donated cash before donating the $100,000, I would owe capital gains taxes on the $22,000.
 How much would that cost me?